The sound here is glorious, full of all of the qualities that make listening to classical music in analog so involving

 “Solti was regarded as, above all, a superb Wagnerian.
 His performances and countless recordings of other nineteenth century German and Austrian music were also well-regarded, as were his Verdi and his frequent forays into such twentieth century repertory as Bartók, Shostakovich, and Stravinsky.”

 This Philips Festivo reissue LP (not as pictured by the way, that’s an original) plays Mint Minus or better and sounds GREAT!
 This is a wonderful record — I Musici is one of my favorite groups.
-They play with tremendous energy, enthusiasm and feeling, taking works that have been recorded poorly by too many others and giving them a new lease on life.
+They play with tremendous energy, enthusiasm and feeling, taking works that have been recorded poorly by too many others and performing them with gusto.

 The ‘Ancient Dances and Airs’ is superb here, one of the best on record.
 Britten’s ‘Simple Symphony’ is one of the best I’ve ever heard as well.
 Barber’s ‘Adagio For Strings’ is good but you can find better if you look hard enough.
 Highest recommendation for music.